 Pressure measurement is an important element in fluid power (hydraulics and pneumatics) as well as in the process industry to ensure safe operation and enhanced performance.
-Besides accuracy and many other factors the selection of the appropriate measuring range of a pressure sensor is an important step.
+Besides accuracy and other factors, the selection of the appropriate measuring range of a pressure sensor is an important step.
 When selecting the measuring range of pressure sensors, two factors come into play:

 - Ensure that the sensor is not destroyed by overloading the sensing element by selecting a measuring range that is too small.